 - Place multiple labels on the package to prevent accidental or purposeful label removal.

 - Use a larger box that makes it more difficult for someone to steal.

 - Finally, purchase shipping insurance by placing a higher declared value than the standard $99.

 Shipping firearms with UPS is not difficult if you follow all of the rules and regulations.
-If you are not an FFL holder, make sure you are shipping the firearm to someone who is an FFL holder.
-That person will also be a good reference to ask questions if you are unsure of the process.
-In addition, call your local UPS store and ask questions.
-They will be happy to help.
+If you are not an FFL holder, ensure you are shipping the firearm to someone who is an FFL holder.
+That person will also be an excellent reference to ask questions if you are unsure of the process.
+In addition, call your local UPS store and ask questions, and they will be happy to help.